6 Best Portfolio Management Software Tools for Investors

 These portfolio management software platforms fall under the robo-advisor umbrella as well.
 The following companies charge low ongoing management fees and don’t require you to transfer your assets to their firm.

-Many low-fee robo-advisors require the investor to move all of their assets into the company account.
+If you want to try their robo-advisory investment manager, SigFig is a competitive service.
+Many low-fee robo-advisors require you to move all of your assets into the company account.
 SigFig offers portfolio management for investors with existing Fidelity, Schwab, or TD Ameritrade accounts.
-This is a convenient feature, especially for those investors with larger portfolios seeking to avoid the tax implications and complications of transferring their existing investments.
+This is a convenient feature, especially if you have a larger portfolios and want to avoid the tax implications and complications of transferring your existing investments.

 Our SigFig Review drills into this independent portfolio optimization platform that helps everyday investors track over $350 billion in assets.
 Through its partnerships with Fidelity, Schwab, and Ameritrade, the company’s algorithmic investment strategies work to analyze, monitor and improve any portfolio, automatically balancing and diversifying investments, while reducing risk and minimizing fees.
 SigFig’s Asset Management technology instantly analyzes your current investments, learns about your goals and risk tolerance, and tailors an individualized portfolio strategy.
 The automated systems constantly monitor and optimize your investments while reducing management fees.